October 16, 2013 § Leave a comment

 There is also the Overly Excited dad who says, “WHEE!” while his kid is going down the slide, even though he himself is standing on solid ground.
 I think he feels a little disappointed that his kid is not showing more enthusiasm about being at The Playground.
 His “Whee!” is a plea.
-Come on, kid, please, for the love of love, act like you are having fun or I seriously do not know what I’m living for anymore.
+Come on, kid, please, I need you to be a little more forthcoming with the joy-sounds or I seriously do not know what I’m living for anymore.
 This is also the parent who claps when his kid gets to the bottom of the slide.
 “GREAT JOB!” he shouts.
-“HIGH FIVE!”
+“HIGH FIVE!” he demands.
 If going to The Playground is going to be this excruciating, I’ve gotta believe that you’re building skills here.
-So I am going to completely ignore my knowledge of physics and pretend that my kid landing at the bottom of the slide was a fucking uphill battle.
+So I am going to completely ignore my knowledge of physics and pretend that my kid landing at the bottom of the slide was an uphill fucking battle.

 2. The Wannabe Cool-Kid: This is going to bother someone, but I have found that this is usually a dad who only has his kids on the weekends.
 I have also seen a female nanny play this role.
 This is the adult who is chasing kids all over the playground in the throes of some elaborate game that he himself has created that includes pirates, dragons, monsters, and/or the stipulation that the ground beneath the play structure is comprised of hot lava.
 This person thinks that he is doing some great service to the children of The Playground, and that without his boundless energy and willingness to make a complete ass of himself, the kids would just be sitting around miserable and totally bored.
 He’s got one thing right: The Playground is The Most Boring Place on Earth.
 But what he doesn’t realize is that it’s only boring FOR ADULTS.
 Kids seem to find it pretty cool, and can usually figure out how to make their own fun.
 The Wannabe Cool-Kid does not understand that his perspective is that of an adult, because he still FEELS like a kid.
 Just one that is giant and covered in body hair.
 He actually thinks that this ability to operate at the level of a child makes him “good with kids”.

-Then they tell you exactly how old their kid is, and the exact birth date too, you know, to help your burgeoning sense of numbers and their relationship to other numbers, and you have to say something that resembles something someone would say if they gave a rat’s bottom.
+Then they tell you exactly how old their kid is, and the exact birth date too, you know, to help your burgeoning sense of numbers and their relationship to other numbers, and you have to say something really inane so that you seem normal.
 Like, “Wow, neat.”
 Now that that’s out of the way, they want to know if your daughter’s gotten her 2-year molars yet.
 For fuck’s sake!
 “She has a bunch of teeth,” I say.
 “I really don’t know much about them.”
 Now this person is recommending pediatric dentists to you.
 PLEASE SHUT UP.
 Leave me alone.
 Seriously.
 Can you not tell that I am barely hanging on here?

 5. The Done… Just… Done: These are the parents with that lost, forlorn, bleary-eyed look, the ones who can’t seem to find a good way to stand, or sit, because they have arms that seem suddenly unwieldy and pockets that are just a little too high and small to casually and comfortably put their hands in.
 (Though this will not stop them from trying.)
 The Done parent tries to smile, but there is so much pain and it’s not very well veiled underneath.
 All of her energy goes into determining the exact moment at which it is no longer too soon to leave.
 She whispers to her kid, “Hey, I think we’re gonna go soon,” and if the kid’s response is a horrified, “WHAT!!!
 NO!!!” she knows that it is not time yet.
 It is possible that only 45 seconds have passed since their arrival– she loses all sense of time’s pace at The Playground.
 But she will continue to ask until the response is a milder form of protest, and then negotiations begin.
 The kid wants to go on the swing before leaving, but this would be unbearable.
 Quietly, praying that no one will hear, the Done parent says, “Can’t you just go down the slide 4 more times instead?” voice cracking slightly with a mixture of false enthusiasm and utter loss of will to live.